md5 is not an approved algorithm in FIPS mode, and trying to

 Some downstream python versions already support this parameter.
 To

-support these versions, a new encapsulation of md5() has been added to
+support these versions, a new encapsulation of md5() is added to

 This patch is to replace the instances of hashlib.md5() with this new